bkammerling/ubuild-jekyll/wunder_collections/_drafts/how-to-maximize-your-fleet-and-boost-revenue-with-hyperlocal-data.md

 For example: You might find that one of the most popular routes for your fleet is to and from the airport between 9am and 10am every Sunday.
 This insight can help you make strategic decisions, like making sure there are more vehicles at the airport or along the way in order to meet the demand.

 Reacting to these kinds of insights in real-time can be especially rewarding.
-“Making tactical decisions to address bottlenecks as they happen – for example, **reacting to the sudden increase in demand after a concert by placing a driver fleet in that area – can be what turns an okay revenue month into an amazing revenue month,**” says Saahil Sachdeva, Business Head of Locale.
+“Making tactical decisions to address bottlenecks as they happen – for example, reacting to the sudden increase in demand after a concert by placing a driver fleet in that area – can be what turns an okay revenue month into an amazing revenue month,” says Saahil Sachdeva, Business Head of Locale.
 “Creating a central knowledge base of operational metrics will help you understand what strategies are working well and acting on them instantly to boost your business.
 For instance, you can activate a discount of 15% in the eastern part of a city, knowing that it always increases conversion.”

 A culture of rapid experimentation is essential to know what works best in different locations.
 Getting to know your fleet, understanding its demand and then acting on it in real-time will improve your KPIs and overall business health.
 If you want to stay ahead of the competition and get the most out of your operations, then leveraging your demand is not something you’ll want to sleep on.
 Check out [Locale.ai on the Wunder Marketplace](https://www.wundermobility.com/marketplace/locale.ai) today to see how you can get started.